-Municipal detachment is another statutory mechanism for transfering territory between municipalities.
+Municipal detachment is another statutory mechanism for transferring territory between municipalities.
 Most commonly it is used to transfer territory from incorporated city or village status back to unincorporated town status.
 In this way, it tends to function opposite of annexation.

 However, detachment can also be used to transfer territory between and among cities and villages.